 The Recruitment Process

 Trade contractors must be chosen, and they are selected through a strategic process before the project begins.
 This process involves a Pre-Construction Services Agreement (PCSA) which states what is expected of the trade contractor.
 It should clearly specify what their duties are.
 Trade contractors must present all of the necessary information on their key performance indicators as well as provide record drawings.
-Record drawings, also known as as-built drawings, are drawn up during or after a construction project to show the reality of what is actually being built, considering plans on site are continually changing.
+Record drawings, also referred to by as built drawings, are drawn up during or after a construction project to show the reality of what is actually being built, considering plans on site are continually changing.

 Variety in Trade Contractors